"What we have to do... is to find a way to celebrate our

 gay and lesbian sex is appropriate for elementary

 school.
-But talking about different communities and
+But talking about relationships and different communities and

 about bias and discrimination and how it affects